-Since Python uses duck typing, are not necessary.
+Since Python uses duck typing, interfaces are not necessary.
 The original attitude, which held sway for many years, is that you don't need them: Python works on the EAFP (easier to ask forgiveness than permission) principle.

 This works pretty well, but there are definite use cases for interfaces, especially with larger software projects.
-The final decision in Python was to provide the abc module, which allows you to write abstract base classes
+The final decision in Python was to provide the abc module, which allows you to write abstract base classes.

-import abc class NotImplementedError(Exception): pass class Piece(metaclass=abc.ABCMeta): @abc.abstractmethod def move(self, **kargs): raise NotImplementedError class Queen(Piece): def move(self, square): # Specific implementation for the Queen's movements pass class King(Piece): pass # Allows you to create an instance of the Queen class queen = Queen() # Does not allow you to create an instance of the Queen class, # because the abstract method move() is not implemented. king = King()
+import abc class Piece(metaclass=abc.ABCMeta): @abc.abstractmethod def move(self, **kargs): raise NotImplementedError class Queen(Piece): def move(self, square): # Specific implementation for the Queen's movements pass class King(Piece): pass # Allows you to create an instance of the Queen class queen = Queen() # Does not allow you to create an instance of the King class, # because the abstract method move() is not implemented. king = King()